Disordered Eating and Dieting | Eating Disorders Victoria

 Mindful eating

-Mindful eating is a simple-to-learn life skill which can lead people to enjoy a satisfying, healthy and enjoyable relationship with food.
-It is a skill that can help people break free from ‘food rules’ and begin to enjoy healthy, flexible and relaxed eating practices.
+Mindful eating is a life skill which can lead people to enjoy a satisfying, healthy and enjoyable relationship with food.
+It is a skill that can help people break free from ‘food rules’ and begin to enjoy flexible and relaxed eating practices.
 Mindful eating is not a diet.
 Mindful eating is about the way we eat, not what we eat.

 Read more